Free Web space and hosting from freehomepage.com

 Damn Dam (1:05 - 30k)

 I wrote this for the 2004 TMC Young Film Composers Contest.
 It accompanied a silent film.
-I don't have enough web space to post that film clip here.
-If you're really interested go ahead and email me and I'll send you the file.
+I don't think I even have that clip around here anymore.

 The More I Know (4:43 - 9k) lyrics

-Piano and voice - These lyrics were partially taken from a poem I wrote to a friend, which can be found in The Poetry section of this site.
+Piano and voice - These lyrics were partially taken from a poem I wrote to a friend.
 The meaning has changed.
 I just stole some lines.
 I'm not particularly fond of the chorus melody, so maybe someday I'll re-write it.
 For now it stays.

 Yo Naci Un Dia "The Day I was Born" (3:33 - 3k) lyrics